NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Experiments

 \subsection{Ablation Studies}

 \paragraph{Initialization Strategy.} We investigate the hypothesis that precise initialization of low-rank binary matrices is critical for convergence in PTQ.
-We integrated initialization strategies from prominent QAT methods, specifically LittleBit \cite{littlebit} and DBF \cite{dbf}, into our reconstruction pipeline. \Cref{tab:compare_init} demonstrates that Latent-Binary ADMM (LB-ADMM) outperforms these alternatives in both perplexity and zero-shot tasks.
+We integrated initialization strategies from prominent QAT methods, specifically LittleBit \cite{littlebit} and DBF \cite{dbf}, into our reconstruction pipeline. \autoref{tab:compare_init} demonstrates that Latent-Binary ADMM (LB-ADMM) outperforms these alternatives in both perplexity and zero-shot tasks.
 This result indicates that solving the combinatorial problem of binary factorization prior to fine-tuning provides a more stable optimization landscape than the initialization schemes used in existing QAT frameworks.

-\paragraph{Component Efficacy.} \Cref{tab:compare_method_parts} dissects the contribution of each algorithmic component.
-Comparison against the baseline DBF architecture highlights that the integrated \name pipeline yields superior fidelity.
+\paragraph{Component Efficacy.} \autoref{tab:compare_method_parts} dissects the contribution of each algorithmic component.
 This improvement stems from the combination of robust initialization and block-wise reconstruction.
 Each module contributes distinctly to preserving the model's representational capacity under extreme compression.

-\paragraph{Pareto Optimality.} Finally, we analyze the trade-off between model size and performance across the Qwen3 family, as shown in \Cref{fig:qwen3_pareto}. \name establishes a new Pareto frontier in the low-memory regime and consistently outperforms previous binary PTQ baselines.
-This suggests that sub-1-bit quantization may be a viable alternative to low-bit integer quantization for memory-critical applications.
+\paragraph{Pareto Optimality.} Finally, we analyze the trade-off between model size and performance across the Qwen3 family, as shown in \autoref{fig:qwen3_pareto}. \name establishes a new Pareto frontier in the low-memory regime and consistently outperforms previous binary PTQ baselines.
+These results suggest that low-rank binary representations are a viable alternative to low-bit integer quantization for memory-critical applications.

-\paragraph{Comparison with Low-Rank Binary QAT.} \Cref{tab:ptq_vs_qat} contrasts \name with state-of-the-art QAT methods.
+\paragraph{Comparison with Low-Rank Binary QAT.} \autoref{tab:ptq_vs_qat} contrasts \name with state-of-the-art QAT methods.
 DBF \cite{dbf} and LittleBit \cite{littlebit} rely on training over 1 billion and 100 million tokens respectively.
 We find that with 512 calibration samples, \name achieves comparable predictive performance with binary QAT methods.
 This data efficiency validates the effectiveness of the proposed PTQ formulation for scenarios where full-scale retraining is impractical.